Beyond Discovery

 Standard ablation tests one component at a time, holding everything else fixed.
 But backup mechanisms only reveal themselves when specific primary components are removed.
 If we have not ablated the right combination of heads, the backups remain hidden.
 In principle, there could be backup mechanisms for other head classes (backup S-Inhibition Heads, backup Duplicate Token Heads) that have never been discovered because the right ablation combination was never tested.
 The number of possible ablation combinations grows exponentially, making exhaustive search infeasible.
 This is a fundamental limitation of current circuit analysis methods.

-With all seven head classes identified, we can now see the complete IOI circuit:
+With all seven reported head classes included, we can inspect the expanded IOI circuit account:

 The diagram shows information flowing top to bottom through the network.
 The detection stage (layers 0-6) identifies which name is duplicated.
 The suppression stage (layers 7-8) translates detection into inhibition.
 The output stage (layers 9-10) copies the surviving name.
 Negative Name Movers and Backup Name Movers add hedging and redundancy to the primary pathway.